bodo-ai/Bodo/docs/docs/api_docs/miscellaneous.md

 annotation where applicable.
 For example, the example class below holds a distributed dataframe and a name filed.
 Types can either be specified directly using the imports in the bodo package or can be inferred from existing types using `bodo.typeof`.
-The `%%init%%` function is required, and has to initialize the attributes.
+The `init` function is required, and has to initialize the attributes.
 In addition, subclasses are not supported in `jitclass` yet.